Chandni97/SmartHomeAutomation/README.md

 1. Edit the *manifest.yml* file.
 Change the **name** field to something unique.
   For example, `- name: my-app-name`.

-1. Change the websocket link in sensor.js and sensorMotion.js to wss://my-app-name.mybluemix.net

 1. Deploy the application.